haliljon/Bookstore/README.md

 # 📖 Bookstore <a name="about-project"></a>

-**Bookstore** The app lets the user to input items into to do list, edit, delete and so on.
+**Bookstore** The app lets the user to input items into to do list, edit, delete and so on

 ## 🛠 Built With <a name="built-with"></a>